helderlinhares/kafka-service/README.md

 ## Using Docker Compose

-To prepare all services necessaries run the command:
+To prepare all services necessaries, access the `docker` folder in project root and run the command:

 ```console
     docker-compose up -d